HL7/fhir-sdoh-clinicalcare/input/pagecontent/gravity_terminology.md

-Gravity Project develops and maintains SDOH-related value sets that are published in the National Institutes of Health (NIH) [NIH Value Set Authority Center (VSAC)](https://vsac.nlm.nih.gov/) where they can be accessed by creating a free National Library of Medicine (NLM) account and refining the search by “Steward: The Gravity Project”.
-Hyperlinks to the VSAC value sets can also be found [here](https://confluence.hl7.org/display/GRAV/Gravity+Terminology+Value+Sets) on the Gravity Project Confluence site.
+Gravity Project develops and maintains SDOH-related value sets that are published in the National Institutes of Health (NIH) [Value Set Authority Center (VSAC)](https://vsac.nlm.nih.gov/).
+Hyperlinks to the Gravity Project VSAC value sets can also be found [here](https://confluence.hl7.org/display/GRAV/Social+Risk+Terminology+Value+Sets?preview=/97463504/161062739/Assessment_Instruments_Spreadsheet_Guidance_V1.pdf) on the Gravity Project Confluence site.
 This section describes how these value sets are used in the SDOHCC profiles and the process for developing the value sets in VSAC.

 ### Additional Bindings for SDOH Domain-specific Value Sets